Pranjal-1515/KUBERNETES_NOTES/PODS/README.md

  **9. ports**: Defines the ports that the container exposes.

  **10. containerPort**: Indicates the port number that the container listens on.
 Here, it’s set to 80, which is the default port for HTTP traffic.

+ ## Deleting a pod by name
+ By deleting a pod, you’re instructing Kubernetes to terminate all the containers that are part of that pod.
+Kubernetes sends a SIGTERM signal to the process and waits a certain number of seconds (30 by default) for it to shut down gracefully.
+If it doesn’t shut down in time, the process is then killed through SIGKILL.
+To make sure your processes are always shut down gracefully, they need to handle the SIGTERM signal properly.